nishimaru30/nishimaru30/README.md

 - 👋 Hi, I’m @nishimaru30
 - 👀 I’m interested in organic/computational chemistry
-- 🌱 I’m currently learning machine learning models applied to study molecules.
+- 🌱 I’m currently working on force field development.
 - 💞️ I’m looking to collaborate with people in the Comp Chem domain.
 - 📫 You can contact me on twitter (@nishimaru30) or via email:nishimaru30@gmail.com